PyconUK/2017.pyconuk.org/pages/index.md

 ---

 PyCon UK is the annual gathering of the UK Python community and its friends from around the world.
-This year, the conference is in Cardiff, from Thursday 26th to Monday 30th October.
+This year, we return to [Cardiff City Hall](http://www.cardiffcityhall.com/), from Thursday 26th to Monday 30th October.

 Tickets go on sale on June 25th, and we'll also open the Call for Participation then.